bennobo/logistics-podcasts/README.md

 # Logistics Podcasts

-A selection of podcasts dedicated to transportation, freight and logistics.
+A selection of podcasts on Supply Chain and Logistics.

 | Cover | Title | Website |
 | :--- |:---| :--- |